 Step 1: Schedule a Free In-Home Consultation

-At The Cooling Company, every installation consultation includes a load calculation, ductwork assessment, and a line-item quote showing the PowerShift rebate as a separate credit.
-You see the rebate amount deducted before you sign anything.
+A licensed technician visits your home to assess your current system, measure your cooling and heating needs using Manual J load calculations, and recommend equipment options that qualify for the highest available rebates.
+At The Cooling Company, every installation consultation includes a load calculation, ductwork assessment, and a line-item quote showing the PowerShift rebate as a deducted credit before you sign anything.

 Step 2: Installation by a Participating Contractor

+The system must be installed by a contractor registered with NV Energy's PowerShift program.
 The Cooling Company is a registered NV Energy PowerShift participating contractor.
-We handle installations across all of Southern Nevada — Las Vegas, Henderson, North Las Vegas, Summerlin, Green Valley, Enterprise, Centennial Hills, and every community in between.
+We serve all of Southern Nevada including Las Vegas, Henderson, North Las Vegas, Summerlin, Green Valley, Enterprise, Centennial Hills, and surrounding communities.

-Step 3: Your Contractor Submits the Rebate Application
+Step 3: Your Contractor Coordinates the Rebate

 Why March-April Is the Best Time to Replace Your AC in Las Vegas